Joaov41/reddit-chatbot/README.md

 Fixed a bug, where posts with with more than 200 comments would only extract up to 200 posts.
 Now the app extracts anad analyzes all comments, including all nested levels and the more comments api.
 It can handle ALL comments provided by the different Reddit api's.
+Switched from OpenAI to Gemini 2.0 Flash - very fast, with a very big context, essential for an app like this that handles huge amounts of text.

 ## Technologies Used